glouppe/info8006-introduction-to-ai/lecture5.md

 With small datasets, maximum likelihood estimation can lead to overfitting.

-Instead we can treat parameter learning as a .bold[Bayesian inference] problem.
+Instead we can treat parameter learning as a .bold[Bayesian inference] problem:
 - Specify a **prior** distribution ${\bf P}(\theta)$ over the parameters.
 - Then, as data arrives, update our beliefs about the parameters to obtain the **posterior** distribution ${\bf P}(\theta|\mathbf{d})$.